imonroe/external-dashboard-forms/README.md

 ## Installation

+1. [Download the latest release](https://github.com/imonroe/external-dashboard-forms/archive/refs/tags/1.0.0.zip) as a zip file.
-1. Upload the `external-dashboard-form` folder to the `/wp-content/plugins/` directory
+2. Upload the zip file to your Wordpress site (`/wp-admin/plugin-install.php`), using the "Upload Plugin" button.
-2. Activate the plugin through the 'Plugins' menu in WordPress
+3. Activate the plugin through the 'Plugins' menu in WordPress
-3. Go to the 'External Forms' menu in the admin sidebar
+4. Go to the 'External Forms' menu in the admin sidebar

 ## Usage